apaquette/Meter-Reader/User Manual/UserManual.md

 2. Open a web browser and navigate to the hosting address.

-3. Click the “Start Transmission” button to simulate the transmission of data.
+3. Click the "Start Transmission" button to simulate the transmission of data.

-4. If needed, click the “Reset” button to reset the database to default values.
+4. If needed, click the "Reset" button to reset the database to default values.

 # Troubleshooting